-Dr. Carina Price
+Dr Carina Price

-School of Health and Society
+School of Health & Society

-Areas of research
+Areas of Research

-- Methodology and protocol development and validation
+Footwear Biomechanics, Paediatric biomechanics, Gait analysis, Methodology and protocol development and validation

 Areas of Supervision